jtega149/SemCache/README.md

 SemCache is a semantic caching layer for LLM APIs.
 It sits between your application and the provider, reuses answers for prompts that mean the same thing, and returns them without another model call.

+## Built for OpenAI, Anthropic, and Ollama clients

-Point your OpenAI client at the proxy instead of `api.openai.com`.
-Semantically similar chat completions can be served from cache; everything else is forwarded to OpenAI and stored for next time.
+Point your OpenAI, Anthropic, or Ollama client at the proxy instead of their respective endpoints, we handle that for you.
+Semantically similar chat completions can be served from cache, everything else is forwarded to their respective endpoints that you would have initially tried to call.

 ```
-App  →  Node proxy (:8001)  →  Python similarity API (:8000)  →  Redis Stack
+App  -->   Node proxy (:8001)     -->       FastAPI similarity API (:8000)   -->    Redis Stack
              │                                                  │
-                └─ on miss: OpenAI chat ──┘  embed + vector lookup
+             └─ on miss: OpenAI / Anthropic / Ollama API call ──┘  embed + vector lookup
 ```

 ## How it works